airportyh/fun-lang/scripts/README.md

 ## test-examples.js

 This script tests all example programs (`.fun` files) under the examples directory.
-For each `.fun` file in there, it will parse, check, generate, and execute it, node using the scripts in the directory but using the functions provided in `src` directly.
+For each `.fun` file in there, it will parse, check, generate, and execute it, not using the scripts in this directory but using the functions provided in `src` directly.
 The test results for each program will be stored in a `.result` file with the corresponding name as the program.
 To test the examples, do: